 Are your translations accepted?

 Ucredo is a member of the American Translators Association (ATA), the most prominent organization for translators and interpreters.
 Our translations are accepted for any academic or legal purpose.
 Every translation comes with a certificate of translation accuracy.
+We do not notarize individual documents.

 Do I need to mail my original documents?